About The Opera Journal

 Authors receive no remuneration for their submissions.
 Submissions should represent new work that has not been previously published and is not currently under consideration elsewhere.

-- Separate Word (.doc or .docx) files for text and works cited (not PDF).
+- Separate Word (.doc or .docx) files for text and works cited (not PDFs or Google Docs).
 Text material should follow standard conventions of American English and use 12-point Arial or Times New Roman font, double-spacing, and one-inch margins.
-Do not include the author(s)’s name(s) in the submitted files in order to facilitate the anonymous review process.
-Footnotes and the list of works cited should follow Chicago Manual of Style (17th edition) guidelines.
-All footnotes should follow short-form guidelines.
+Submissions must be fully anonymized–do not include the author(s)’s name(s) in the submitted files in order to facilitate the anonymous review process.
+The Journal follows the Chicago Manual of Style (17th edition) guidelines.
+All footnotes should be in short-form, with full citations provided in the works cited.

 - Separate files for tables, figures, and musical examples (.jpg or .png), with the position of all tables, figures, and musical examples indicated in the text.
 All musical examples, figures, and tables should include captions.
 Upon acceptance, authors will be asked to supply all high-resolution files of any images at a minimum resolution of 300 dpi, and musical examples in either Sibelius or Finale files (or any comparable music notation software that has the ability to export to MusicXML).